 Definitions: Conflict of Interest (also Conflict) is a conflict, or the appearance of a conflict, between the private interests and official responsibilities of a person in a position of trust.
 Persons in a position of trust include employees and officers.
-An Officer is the President, Vice President, or Vice President for Intercollegiate Athletics.
+An Officer is the President, Vice President, or Vice President of Intercollegiate Athletics.
 An employee is a person who receives all or part of her/his income from the payroll of the University.

 POLICY AND PRACTICES